Serve on our 2015 Policy Committees and become part of the League’s policy development process.

 What typically happens during each of the three committee meetings?

 At the first meeting in July, members hear a briefing of the previous legislative session from LMC staff, network with one another by sharing issues of interest that are related to the committee, and begin to look at policies to edit, delete, or add.
 At the second meeting in August, members usually hear from guest speakers from state agencies, interest groups, legislators, and other local officials to learn more about a specific issue of interest to the group.
 During the third meeting in September, members continue their work discussing edits to existing or new policies and vote to approve their policies.

 What happens after the third policy committee meeting?

 The League’s Board of Directors hears about the work of each policy committee during a fall meeting, typically in October.
 Then, the draft policies are open for comment by all League members.
-Member comments are compiled in early November, then the LMC Board makes the final adoption of the policies.
+Member comments are compiled in early November, and then the LMC Board adopts the final policies.
 During the 2016 legislative session, the League’s IGR staff use the policies to guide the League’s legislative efforts at the Capitol.

 What if I can’t attend each meeting in person?

 We offer a GoTo Meeting option, which is an online option for all meetings.
 Many members use this option to remain involved in committee discussions, regardless of their ability to come to the League’s office in St. Paul.

 The topics include, but are not limited to, the following: